Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Watch inner CV angles and boots closely.

-• 32"+ tires, portals or 2–3" lift, aggressive riding
+• Over 32 inch tires, portals or 2 to 3 inch lift, aggressive riding

 • Upgrade diff mounts and bearings as needed.

-• Power adders (tunes, clutching, weight)
+• Power adders, tunes, clutching, weight

 • More torque plus more traction stresses CVs.